Habitat for Humanity is a unique approach to affordable housing. Below are answers to some common questions or

 The Habitat Homeownership program is not for a free house but for an affordable, interest-free mortgage.
 So our families do pay for their homes, and they also work hard for them by performing sweat equity.
 Learn more on our Apply page.

 Palouse Habitat for Humanity is an Equal Opportunity Lender and a Fair Housing organization.
-We follow all Equal Opportunity Lending and Fair Housing laws, and we do not discriminate based on race, religion, nation of origin, gender, sexual orientation, family status, marital status or any other protected classes.
-All households, whether families with children, without children, or single individuals, are encouraged to apply.
+We follow all Equal Opportunity Lending and Fair Housing laws and do not discriminate based on race, religion, nation of origin, gender, sexual orientation, family status, marital status, or any other protected class.
+All households; whether families with children, without children, or single individuals; are encouraged to apply.

-All homes built by Habitat must not only meet or surpass every building code in the communities we build in, they must also match the size and quality of surrounding homes.
+All homes built by Habitat must not only meet or surpass every building code in the communities we build in but also match the size and quality of surrounding homes.
 We build quality, attractive, simple, modern homes.
 All homes must pass stringent inspections by city or county inspectors.

-While the majority of work on the homes is done by volunteers, all volunteers are trained and supervised by a Habitat Construction Supervisor.
+While volunteers do the majority of work on the homes, all volunteers are trained and supervised by a Habitat Construction Supervisor.
 In addition, plumbing, electrical, roofing, and other skilled work is done by licensed professionals.
 The results are homes that meet or exceed all codes and standards of the area.

 The future Habitat Homeowner also contributes $1000 over the course of the home build to cover a portion of the closing costs.
 The rest of the closing costs are rolled into the mortgage, along with the first year of homeowners insurance and property taxes, making entry into homeownership easy.

 It takes a lot of hard work and commitment for families to buy a Habitat home.
 To begin the application process, families must demonstrate their ability to pay a mortgage and manage their finances.
 Once a family is accepted into the program, they contribute sweat equity hours and sometimes are asked to meet additional requirements such as attending homebuyer education or financial classes.
-These steps can take more than a year to complete depending on the family situation.
+These steps can take over a year to complete depending on the family's situation.
 Every day, Habitat homebuyers are working diligently to become homeowners.